websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/developer-guide/style-book-token-definitions.md

 Style Books have options grouped into various categories that are defined per theme.
 Each option is defined with a *token*.
 The collection of all tokens defined for a theme is a *token definition*.

-When you assign a theme to your Site's Public Pages, the token definition included with that theme is used when creating a Style Book for the Site.
+When you assign a theme to your Site's Pages, the token definition included with that theme is used when creating a Style Book for the Site.

 ## Defining Tokens for Your Style Book